trustoverip/tswg-cesr-specification/spec/spec.md

 T(b[0] + b[1]) = T(b[0]) + T(b[1]) = t[0] + t[1].
 ```

-The *composability* property defined above allows us to create arbitrary compositions of primitives via concatenation in either the *T* or *B* domain and then convert the composition en masse to the other domain and then de-concatenate the result without loss.
+The Composability property defined above allows us to create arbitrary compositions of primitives via concatenation in either the T or B domain and then convert the composition en masse to the other domain and then de-concatenate the result without loss.
 The self-framing property of the primitives enables de-concatenation.

-The *composability* property is an essential building block for streaming in either domain.
-The use of framing primitives that count or group other primitives enables multiplexing and demultiplexing of arbitrary groups of primitives for pipelining and/or on or offloading of streams.
-The text domain representation of a stream enables better usability (readability), and the binary domain representation of a stream enables better compactness.
-In addition, pipelined hierarchical composition codes allow efficient conversion or off-loading for concurrent processing of composed (concatenated) groups of primitives in a stream without having to individually parse each primitive before off-loading.
+The Composability property is an essential building block for streaming in either Domain.
+The use of framing Primitives that count or group other Primitives enables multiplexing and demultiplexing of arbitrary groups of Primitives for pipelining and/or on or offloading of streams.
+The Text domain representation of a Stream enables better usability (readability), and the Binary domain representation of a Stream enables better compactness.
+In addition, pipelined hierarchical composition codes allow efficient conversion or off-loading for concurrent processing of composed (concatenated) groups of Primitives in a Stream without having to individually parse each Primitive before off-loading.

-### Concrete domain representations
+### Concrete Domain representations

 The Text, ‘T’, domain representations in CESR use only the characters from the URL and filename safe variant of the IETF RFC-4648 Base64 standard [[spec: RFC4648]].
 Unless otherwise indicated, all references to Base64 [[spec: RFC4648]] in this document imply the URL and filename safe variant.
 The URL and filename safe variant of Base64 uses in order the 64 characters `A to Z`, `a to z`, `0 to 9`, `-`, and `_` to encode 6 bits of information.
 In addition, Base64 uses the `=` character for padding, but CESR does not use the `=` character for any purpose because all CESR-encoded Primitives are composable.

 The fact that Base64 [[spec: RFC4648]] by itself does not satisfy the Composability property is notable and must employ pad characters to ensure one-way convertibility between the Binary domain and the Text domain.

-In CESR, however, both ‘T’ and ‘B’ Domain representations include a prepended Framing code prefix that is structured in such a way as to ensure Composability.
+In CESR, however, both ‘T’ and ‘B’ domain representations include a prepended Framing Code prefix that is structured in such a way as to ensure Composability.

-Suppose, that Base64 characters are used in the Text domain and binary bytes are used in the Binary domain, called respectively, naive text and naive binary encodings and Domains.
+Suppose that Base64 characters are used in the Text domain and binary bytes are used in the Binary domain, called respectively, naive text and naive binary encodings and Domains.
 Recall that a byte encodes 8 bits of information and a Base64 character encodes 6 bits of information.
 Furthermore, suppose that there are three Primitives denoted `a`, `b`, and `c` in the naive Binary domain with lengths of 1, 2, and 3 bytes, respectively.

 In the following diagrams, each byte is denoted in a naive binary Primitive with zero-based most significant bit first indices, e.g., `a1` is bit one from `a`, `a0` is bit zero, and `A0` for byte zero, `A1` for byte 1, etc.